 The fundamental building block of investment theory is the assumption that investors are risk averse.
 But, in reality, they are sometimes very risk averse and miss a lot of buying opportunities, and sometimes very risk tolerant and buy when they shouldn’t.
 Risk aversion isn’t constant or dependable.
 That’s what Buffett means when he says that when other people apply less, you should apply more.”

 This is the subject of today’s chart review, but first a quick bit of history.

 In 2013, I posted an article discussing the ability of the market to be driven higher (to 2300) by Bernanke/Yellen’s continued injections of liquidity through QE programs.
-To wit:

 “That’s right, despite all of the recent ‘bubble talk,’ it is entirely possible that stocks could rise 30% higher from here.
 However, it is not because valuations are cheap because as I discussed in my recent analysis of Q3 earnings stocks are trading near 19x trailing earnings.

 The use of forward, operating estimates, is only beneficial to Wall Street analysts who need to create a ‘valuation’ story when none really exists.
 Overly optimistic assumptions about the future spurs faulty analysis in the present as sliding earnings leads to sharp valuation increases.”

 Then last year, I penned “2400 or Bust!” stating:

 “The reality is that a breakout and advance to 2400 is actually quite possible given the confluence of Central Bank actions, increased leverage, and the embedded belief ‘There Is No Alternative (TINA).’
 It would be quite naive to suggest otherwise.

 Given the technical dynamics of the market going back to the 1920’s, it would be equally naive to suggest that ‘This Time Is Different (TTID)’ and this bull market has entered a new ‘bull phase.’”